Last Updated on January 1, 2023 by Christian Heide

-Modernism or Modernisme in Catalan is an art and literature movement connected the search for a Catalan national identity.
-The period associated with is was around 1888-1910 and is primarily connected with Catalonia and Barcelona.
-In the context of the rapid development and urban changes during the industrial revolution the Catalan elite – politicians, bourgeoisie and rich entrepreneurial families – intensified their efforts to create their own national identity.
+Modernism or Modernisme in Catalan is an art and literature movement connected with the search of a Catalan national identity.
+The period associated with it was around 1888-1910 and is primarily linked to Catalonia and Barcelona.
+In the context of the rapid development and urban changes during the industrial revolution the Catalan elite – politicians, bourgeoisie and rich entrepreneurial families – intensified their efforts to revive their own national identity.

 What makes Catalan modernism in architecture so special?

-When observing Modernism buildings in Barcelona typical elements that are used for the façades are:
+When observing Modernist buildings in Barcelona typical elements that are used for the façades are:

 - curves are mainly used, much more than straight lines

-- dynamic shapes are preferred over static forms
+- dynamic or organic shapes are preferred over static forms

-- rich decoration with floral and other nature motifs
+- rich decoration with floral and other natural motifs

 - materials such as ceramics, mosaic tiles and glass